seanturner/draft-turner-ccmib/draft-turner-ccmib.md

 --- abstract

 This document defines a portion of the Management Information Base (MIB) for use with network management protocols in the Internet community.
-In particualr, it describes managed objects for key management implementations including asymmetric keys, symmetric keys, trust anchors, and cryptographic-related firmware.
+In particular, it describes managed objects for key management implementations including asymmetric keys, symmetric keys, trust anchors, and cryptographic-related firmware.

 --- middle